 The findings of this study support Lawson (2009)'s finding that acquiring knowledge and skills with the scientific approach will accelerate the acquisition of yield, quality, and retention.
-Students who participate actively in class and learn the scientific method of finding the truth will understand the process of education, because students engage in dialogue with one another and play a role in their own education (Sanderse, 2013), and because learning is not only an individual endeavor (Chen, 2013).
+Students who participate actively in class and learn will understand the process of education, because students engage in dialogue with one another and play a role in their own education (Sanderse, 2013), and because learning is not only an individual endeavor (Chen, 2013).
 Modern society requires an efficient learning method.

 The scientific method will help learners to reason, solve problems, and conduct research based on empirical data rather than from the results of scientific findings (Hodson, 1986).
-Learning the scientific method would encourage moral reflection and teach students about conflict resolution, thus helping students to learn how to solve problems and encourage moral reasoning, self-control, and respect for others.
+Learning the scientific method would encourage conflict resolution, thus helping students to learn how to solve problems and encourage moral reasoning, self-control, and respect for others.
 The integration of character education is an important part of the success of academic activities.

 Character education will be effective if implemented with full commitment and scientific basis.
-Character education cannot be built in a purely academic way and does not occur instantly, but through habituation and conditioning it could be implemented continuously (Kristjánsson, 2014; Komalasari & Saripudin, 2015; Woolfolk, 2004).
+Character education cannot be built in a purely academic way and does not occur instantly, but through habituation and conditioning it could be implemented continuously Saripudin, 2015; Woolfolk, 2004).

-Habituation can be achieved by following the work of a scientist and using the scientific method between friends and individuals, which will estimate students to respect one another, as well as be patient and honest in describing the results obtained.
+Habituation can be achieved by following the work of a scientist and using individuals, which will estimate students to respect one another, as well as be patient and honest in describing the results obtained.
 A method of character education using approaches and methods of indoctrination that are not reflectively and empirically integrated with the system and culture of the school is unlikely to succeed (Al Hamdani, 2016).

 Likewise, character education for children of primary school age is not possible because primary-school children are sensitive to the cultivation of character education at that age (Peterson, 2015).
+1558 CONCLUSION The scientific method as a method of intervention to improve the character education of elementary school students is more directed to the affective domain in method, however, is not only used by natural science teachers that prefer the cognitive domain.